dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 ![Prince of Persia folder structure](https://www.dosbox-staging.org/static/images/getting-started/pop-tree1.png){ .skip-lightbox style="width: 14.5rem; margin: 0.9rem max(calc((50% - 14.5rem/2) * 0.85), 0rem);" }

-!!! note "Origins of the C drive"
+!!! info "Origins of the C drive"

     Have you ever wondered where the "C drive" in Windows got its name from?
     This is something Windows inherited from its MS-DOS heritage (which in